openlibhums/memory-alpha/content/support/consortial-billing-plugin.md

 ### Currencies

+Currencies determine what currency options supporters will have.
+After selecting a currency, supporters will also see their fee converted into their preferred currency, based on the latest available standardized exchange rates.

 Currencies should be set up so that each one can tie into data fetched from the World Bank.
 Each one needs the official currency code, a display symbol, and currency region.